robvandenbrink/Critical-Controls-v7/CC06/README.md

-Scripts and Blogs in Support of CIS Critical Controls 06
+Scripts and Blogs in Support of CIS Critical Control 06  - Maintenance, Monitoring and Analysis of Audit Logs

 CC6.7: Investigating Gaps in your Windows Event Logs